Sami-Aml/flexistrive-website/content/pages/data-deletion.md

       # How to Delete Your Data and Account

-      We value your privacy and are committed to ensuring that your personal information is handled securely and in compliance with all relevant regulations.
-Below are the steps and resources to request data deletion and manage your account for our games (such as Space Runner, ...).
+      At FlexStrive Studio, we value your privacy and are committed to ensuring that your personal information is handled securely and in compliance with all relevant regulations.
+Below are the steps and resources to request data deletion and manage your account for our games (such as Space Runner : Endless Runner, ...).

+      ## From within the game

+      Go to the settings menu to delete your account and data from the game.
+      Click the 'delete data' button to delete your account and all your data.
+      Your data will be permanently deleted once you confirm.

       ## Unity Services